 MAKE AN IMPACT WITH YOUR RESEARCH

-Meeting three times over the course of several weeks, Iowa JPE's NSF I-Corps Workshop is designed to provide University of Iowa faculty, staff, and students with the opportunity to develop marketable ideas and accelerate the startup process.
-If you are looking to make an impact with your research - joining our NSF I-Corps program is a great place to start.
+Meeting four times over the course of several weeks, Iowa JPEC's NSF I-Corps Workshop is designed to provide University of Iowa faculty, staff, and students with an opportunity to develop marketable ideas and accelerate the startup process.
+If you are looking to make an impact with your research, joining our NSF I-Corps program is a great place to start.
 This workshop will give participants an introduction to the Lean Launchpad methodology and familiarize them with the Business Model Canvas and customer discovery.
-At the conclusion of the program, participants are encouraged to then apply for the national level with the NSF I-Corps program where you can be eligible to be awarded up to $50,000 in funding.
+At the conclusion of the program, participants are encouraged to apply for the national level with the NSF I-Corps program where you can be eligible to be awarded up to $50,000 in funding.

 SPRING 2023 DATES